-The coronavirus may have been spreading in King County, Washington before officials got wind of it.
-Several residents at the Life Care Center nursing home have fallen ill to the virus, and many of the deaths are linked to the facility.
-Thirteen people have now died in Washington state and California also saw its first death from the virus.
-With 70 cases, Washington has the highest number of COVID-19 cases, followed by California with 49 cases, and New York with 22.
-There are now 230 cases in 19 states, but the remaining 16 states all have between one and five cases.
-This number also includes those who contracted the virus on the Diamond Princess Cruise ship, as well as three individuals repatriated from China.
+Before officials got wind of it, the coronavirus may have spread in King County, Washington.
+Several residents at the Life Care Center nursing home have fallen ill due to the virus.
+Many of the deaths are linked to the facility.
+Thirteen people have now died in Washington state, and California also saw its first death from the virus.
+With 70 cases, Washington has the highest number of COVID-19 cases, California with 49 cases, and New York with 22.
+There are now 230 cases in 19 states, but the remaining 16 states have between one and five cases.
+This number also includes those who contracted the virus on the Diamond Princess Cruise ship and three individuals repatriated from China.

-- Stay home from for 14 days (do not go to work or school)
+- Stay home for 14 days (do not go to work or school)

 - Do not have visitors in your home for 14 days